autobooks/autobooks-ios/README.md

 ### Manual install

 1. Download the Autobooks SDK repository.
+2. Open the `Frameworks` folder.
-2. Drag the xcframeworks contained within the `Frameworks` directory into your project, making sure _Copy items if needed_ is checked when Xcode prompts.
+3. Drag *either* `Autobooks.xcframework` *or* `Autobooks-FiservOnly.xcframework` into your project (see _Alternate framework flavors_ for more information), making sure _Copy items if needed_ is checked when Xcode prompts.
-3. Drag the xcframeworks that now appear in the Project Navigator into your target's _Frameworks, Libraries, and Embedded Content_ section if necessary.
+4. Drag the xcframeworks that now appear in the Project Navigator into your target's _Frameworks, Libraries, and Embedded Content_ section if necessary.
-4. Set the _Embed_ setting to _Embed & Sign_ for each library.
+5. Set the _Embed_ setting to _Embed & Sign_ for each library.

+### Alternate framework flavors

+As of 1.7.2, a smaller alternate framework without Worldpay support is provided via `Autobooks-FiservOnly.xcframework`; if you don't know if you want this, you probably don't.
+This is a drop-in replacement for the combination framework, but is only supported via the manual install method.
+Importantly, the slices provided by each framework are a little different:

+#### `Autobooks.xcframework`
+* `ios-arm64`
+* `ios-x86_64-simulator`

+#### `Autobooks-FiservOnly.xcframework`
+* `ios-arm64`
+* `ios-arm64_x86_64-simulator`

 ## 2. Set up the entitlement for Tap to Pay on iPhone